CMSgov/bcda-app/ssas/README.md

 The outline below shows the physical directory structure of the code, with package names highlighted.
 The service package contains a standalone http service that presents the authorization library via two http servers, one for admin tasks and one for authorization tasks.

 Imports always go up the directory tree from leaves; that is, parents do not import from their children.
 Children may import from their siblings.
-In short, the ssas package and okta packages must not import from packages in the service directory.
+In short, the `ssas` and `okta` packages must not import from packages in the service directory.

 - **ssas**
     - **cfg**